Siege of Kolberg (1807): In popular memory

 The siege itself became a myth in military history of Prussia, which was partially deflated in modern research by Hieronim Kroczyński.

 Nobel laureate Paul Heyse described the events in his successful drama "Colberg" (1865).

 Before World War II, a monument in the town's center was dedicated to Gneisenau, Nettelbeck and Schill; Schill's house was marked with a memorial plaque, a redoubt and a street were named after him, and 2 July was a local holiday celebrated by an annual procession.
 After the war, when the town became Polish, a street in Kołobrzeg was named after Antoni Sułkowski, the commander of the Polish troops taking part in the siege.

 Nazi propaganda movie

 Paul Heyse's drama was exploited in the Nazi propaganda movie Kolberg, which was begun in 1943 and released in 1945 near the end of World War II.
 At a cost of more than eight million marks, it was the most expensive German film of the Second World War.
 Part of the plot did not match the events—for example, while the actual siege had ended because Prussia surrendered, in the movie it ended because the French generals concluded Kolberg could not be taken.
-187,000 soldiers, 6,000 sailors and 4,000 horses were drawn from the front for the production of the movie.
+Some 5,000 soldiers were employed as extras in its shooting, as well as several hundred townspeople from the city of Kolberg itself.